PBanta101/Cash-Register/Code/Challenge.md

 Challenge - Compute Denominations In Reverse Order
 ---

-**Note**: This solution gives a reasonable solution, but not an optimal solution.
+**Note**: This solution gives a reasonable answer, but not always an optimal answer.

 ```cs
 public static void Main(string[] args)